 Bits and Cheers

 Bits are Twitch’s virtual currency.
 Channel subscriber can buy Bits and redeem them for a range of emotes they can use to Cheer in their favorite streamers’ chatrooms.
-There is a range of animated emoji (called Bit gems and Cheernotes), worth varying amounts of bits.
+There is a range of animated emoji (called Bit gems and Cheermotes), worth varying amounts of bits.
 These range from a small gray Bit gem worth one bit, up to large red highly animated star Bit gems worth 10,000 bits each.
-Cheernotes are slightly different, as individual streamers customize these.
+Cheermotes are slightly different, as individual streamers customize these.
 However, they primarily work the same way.

 Sale of Games and In-Game Items on Twitch